 interdisciplinary Master School of Marine Sciences (iMSMS)

-The interdisciplinary Master School of Marine Sciences (iMSMS) is a model concept for cross-faculty and cross-institutional collaboration in research-based marine science education.
-In cooperation with all faculties of Kiel University, with associated institutes such as GEOMAR Helmholtz Center for Ocean Research Kiel, the Research and Technology Center West Coast (FTZ Büsum), the Kiel Marine Science priority research area (KMS), and the Future Ocean Network the iMSMS pools and provides access to a wide range of marine-focused educational and networking offers.
-Both students with a marine science background and students from all other disciplines can join and learn about fundamental and current marine research topics from the perspective of the natural and social sciences, law, ethics, informatics, theology, and economics.
+The interdisciplinary Master School of Marine Sciences (iMSMS) is a model concept for cross-faculty and cross-institutional collaboration in research-based, interdisciplinary marine science education.
+In cooperation with all faculties of Kiel University, with associated institutes such as GEOMAR Helmholtz Center for Ocean Research Kiel, the Research and Technology Center West Coast (FTZ Büsum), the Kiel Marine Science research priority area (KMS), and the Center for Ocean and Society (CeOS), the iMSMS pools, initiates, develops and provides access to a wide range of educational offers on ocean-related topics from the natural and social sciences, law, ethics, informatics, theology, economics as well as transdisciplinary research.

-The key objective of the iMSMS is to advance marine scientific learning and collaboration beyond disciplinary boundaries, to promote ocean literacy and to create awareness about inter- and transdisciplinary approaches to a sustainable ocean development, to foster student mobility and to support career orientation in the marine sciences.
+The key objective of the iMSMS is to promote ocean literacy and to foster an integrated approach in marine science education and training; to promote knowledge about modern inter- and transdisciplinary research approaches in ocean science, encourage international learning and mobility and to support career orientation in the marine sciences.

 Optional courses outside of Biological Oceanography